 Another awesome nematode-repelling choice, dahlias also have large, bright blooms that attract pollinators.
 When companion planting dahlias, remember that earwigs cannot resist them.
 This isn’t necessarily a bad thing, as most earwig species devour pests like aphids.
 The drawback is that they’re omnivorous, and are partial to certain vegetable crops, too.
 So we advise keeping dahlias away from crops like corn that earwigs love.

-Companion planting basil with tomatoes, peppers, asparagus, and other herbs (apart from oregano and rue), improves their flavor, health, and vigor.
-It’s exceptionally useful to tomatoes, peppers, and asparagus because it repels nematodes, aphids, asparagus beetles, white fly, black fly, mosquitoes and tomato hornworm.
+Companion planting basil (we chose these seeds as they’re a robust, easy to grow variety) with tomatoes, peppers, and asparagus, improves their flavor, health, and vigor.
+It’s exceptionally useful as a companion plant in the vegetable garden because it repels nematodes, aphids, asparagus beetles, whitefly, black fly, mosquitoes, and tomato hornworm.
 Beets, potatoes, pole and bush beans also benefit from being planted near basil.